How new phosphate targets may impact on your development

 Certain areas, (known as European sites) are protected by conservation law - the Conservation of Habitats and Species Regulations 2017 as amended (known as the Habitats Regulations).

-If a development is proposed in such an area, we must carry out an assessment under the Habitats Regulations, known as a the Habitats Regulations Assessment (HRA), to test if whether the proposal could significantly harm the designated features of the site.
+If a development is proposed in such an area, we must carry out an assessment under the Habitats Regulations, known as the Habitats Regulations Assessment (HRA), to test if whether the proposal could significantly harm the designated features of the site.

 The ‘appropriate assessment’ would look at the potential adverse effects of a plan or project (in combination with other plans or projects).